TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

-To evaluate the impact of problem decomposition, we conduct ablation experiments by removing this component from the model.
-Problem decomposition systematically breaks down complex tasks, such as time series classification, into smaller, manageable steps.
-This ensures that the model effectively processes temporal dependencies, evaluates channel-specific features, and integrates relevant information for decision-making, thereby reducing the risk of misallocating attention to irrelevant patterns.

-As shown in Table~\ref{ablation}, our results indicate that removing this mechanism leads to noticeable drops in both accuracy and consistency, particularly on datasets with high-dimensional and complex temporal patterns.
+Task decomposition systematically breaks down MTSC task into smaller and manageable steps, ensuring that the LLMs could effectively process the input timeseries and evaluate the temporal and channel-specific features for decision making.
+To evaluate the impact of task decomposition, we conduct ablation experiments by removing this component from the prompt.
+As shown in Figure~\ref{reasoning}, results indicate that removing this mechanism leads to noticeable drops in accuracy, particularly on datasets with high-dimensional and complex temporal patterns.
 The structured reasoning enabled by problem decomposition not only enhances interpretability but also strengthens the model’s ability to generalize, demonstrating its critical role in achieving robust and reliable performance.